 The reality of audits – they’re unavoidable

 Audits arrive when you least need them so it pays to always be prepared.
-If you can carry out your own audits periodically then that allows you to spot failures in operating procedures, identify process optimisations and – importantly – allows your staff to validate their designated processes and check that they’re actually adhering to them.
-It also provides documentary evidence of process review.
+If you can carry out your own audits periodically that allows you to spot failures in operating procedures, identify process optimisations.
+And – importantly – this allows your team to validate their designated processes and check that they’re actually adhering to them.
+It also provides documentary evidence of your lab or tissue bank process review.
 Auditors just love that!
 It’s for this reason that Achiever Medical has added the Audit Management module helping to quickly generate randomised samples for checking and allowing results to be recorded.
 Evidence is king for the auditors.

 There’s never enough time!

-You are never given enough notice when an external audit is announced and preparing at short-notice inevitably means that you’re trying to rope it in when you’re really busy with your day job.
-The moral is to be prepared at all times.
+You are never given enough notice when an external audit is announced.
+Preparing at short-notice inevitably means that you’re trying to rope it in when you’re really busy with your day job.
+The moral is to be ready at all times.
 It seems that the more you’re prepared the less likely it is that you’ll need it.
 I think of the number of fire drills we’ve had and our offices haven’t burned down once!

 Audits bring tangible benefits